To know oneself means above all to know what one likes — Marty Rubin

 The Tamil brahmins of Palakkad migrated to the state during the 14th century and continued to come in till the 18th century.
 They settled in different parts of the town within agraharams or villages that they built, some with over 100 homes strung together.
 Palakkad's Kalpathy agraharam is the first Brahmin village to be notified as a heritage site in the state and is famous for its Chariot Festival, which is held annually, for three days.
 The festival sees deities from various temples being mounted on chariots that roll through the streets to assemble at the main temple of Sree Vishwanathaswamy in Kalpathy.

-Palakkad is also a good place to shop for traditional Keralite garments or cottons and silks.
-The many street side shops here offer savouries such as deep-fried lentil vadas or hot banana chips fried in coconut oil.
+Palakkad is also a good place to shop for traditional Keralite garments or cotton and silks.
+The many street-side shops here offer savories such as deep-fried lentil vadas or hot banana chips fried in coconut oil.
 Renowned for its medicinal oils and massages, Kottakal Ayurveda has shops and branches operating in and around Palakkad.

 The high mountains surrounding the region make the monsoon beautiful but quite ferocious.
 Avoid the scorching summers too.
 The best time to visit Palakkad is December when the place experiences mild, cool weather.
 The nearest airport is in Coimbatore.

 Once you find yourself in Palakkad, you can check out our Kerala Tour Packages to take you all the way to God's own country.